The development of Kirkstall Valley Park is starting with Abbey Mills.

 Abbey Mills is a 30,000 sq. ft.
 Grade II listed mill that lies just south of Grade I listed Kirkstall Abbey and is owned by Leeds City Council.

 The Abbey Mills complex consists of a number of mill buildings dating back to the early 16th Century.
 The mills were rebuilt after a fire in 1797 and by 1847 most of the present buildings were in existence producing corn, oil and woolen cloth.

 In this first phase, we want to establish the community facilities, the Leeds Centre for Sustainability (see separate tab) and possibly some flats in Abbey Mills.
-From now to completion will take at least three years.
-We hope our main funder will be Heritage Enterprise Lottery and there are three stages to the application.

 a) No one.
 In which case we can start working with the Council on a solution

 b) A potential development partner the Trust can work with

 c) A commercial developer that doesn’t want a community dimension, in which case we may have a battle on our hands

 Please sign up to the mailing list to keep up to date.